 No. Only permanent, attached upgrades are allowed to be financed.
 Appliances are okay, but not furniture which does not add value to the home and can be removed.

-There is a 3.5% down payment requirement based on the total of the purchase price, repair costs, and required contingency (“buffer”) costs.
+Like all FHA loans, the 203k has a low down payment requirement.
+The loan requires you to put down 3.5% of the total purchase price plus repair costs and required contingency (“buffer”) costs.
 For instance, a $200,000 home with $30,000 in repair and contingency costs would require a down payment of $8,050 (3.5% of $230,000).
-Keep in mind that standard closing costs apply and are in addition to the down payment.
-Closing costs are typically between 2-5% of the purchase price.
+Keep in mind that closing costs apply and are in addition to the down payment.
+Closing costs for a 203k loan are typically between 3% to 6% of the purchase price.

-You must live in the home as your primary residence for 12 months before renting it out or selling.
+Homeowners must live in their homes as their primary residence for 12 months before renting it out or selling.

 It will likely take 60 days or more to close a 203k loan, whereas a typical FHA loan might take 30-45 days.
 There is more paperwork involved with a 203k, plus a lot of back and forth with your contractor to get the final bids.
 Don’t expect to close a 203k loan in 30 days or less.